Logo

 Sue Bird would keep playing with the team for the next four WNBA off-seasons.

-From 2011 to 2014, Sue Bird played three off-seasons for UMMC Ekaterinburg in the Russian League winning three consecutive championships with the team.
+From 2011 to 2014, Sue Bird played three off-seasons for UMMC Ekaterinburg in the Russian League, adding three more consecutive championships in the Russian league.

-Sue Bird started all four games, and led the team with 17 assists, helping lead the team to the gold medal.
+Sue Bird started all four games, leading the team with 17 assists and helping them to the gold medal.

 In 2006, Sue Bird was invited back to the National team for the World Championships held in Sao Paulo, Brazil in September 2006.

-Sue Bird was invited to the USA Basketball Women's National Team training camp in the fall of 2009.
+Sue Bird was invited to the USA Basketball Women's National Team training camp for the 2010 World Championship in the fall of 2009.

 Sue Bird averaged 5.6 points per game and led the team in assists with 26.